-An hour of dune boarding (also known as sand boarding) in South Africa is probably the work-out equivalent of 3 hours in the gym.
+An hour of dune boarding (also known as sand boarding) in South Africa is probably the work-out equivalent of three hours in the gym.
 Somehow, ascending the dune and then whooshing down the slope on a pliant piece of wood takes a lot of stamina - but it's loads of fun too!

 It's the latest in a long line of adrenalin sports, and South African dune boarding is catching on all over the country.
 The sport was first recorded locally in the mid-1970s in Namibia.
 Along our 3000km-long coastline, there are thousands of suitable dunes to ride down, with the sands around Cape Town and the Cape Peninsula being favoured spots.